edmarola/flask-recipe/README.md

 3. Install dependencies: `pip3 install -r requirements.txt`.
 4. Install project in editable mode: `pip3 install -e .`.
 5. Set the `.env` values.
-6. I didnt used alembic in this stage so to create the tables and seed the data we will just do the following:
+6. I didn't use alembic in this stage so to create the tables and seed the data we will just do the following:
 ```
 $ python3
 >>> from flaskr.db import engine